i582/phpstats/doc/getting-start.md

 ### Afterword

 What's next?
-If you haven't looked at how to [build graphs](./graphs.md) yet, then it's time to see.
+If you haven't yet looked how to [build graphs](./graphs.md) or how to find [relationships between symbols](./relation.md), then it's time to see.